MIOS32 Bootloader Installation

 |

 Note that a registration is required to get access to the IDE installation package.
 A version for Windows and Linux is available.
-Mac Users can run the Linux version on a virtual machine like VirtualBox (this is what I did).
+Mac Users can run the Windows or Linux version on a virtual machine like VirtualBox (this is what I did - both variants are working fine!).
 Once the IDE has been installed, another registration has to be done to enable the LPC-Link interface - ready!

 |